New Jersey Route 28: Somerset County

-Route 28 begins at an interchange with U.S. Route 22 in Bridgewater Township, Somerset County, heading to the southeast on Easton Turnpike, a two-lane undivided road.
-Past this interchange, Easton Turnpike continues to the northwest as County Route 614.
+Route 28 begins at an interchange with US 22 in Bridgewater Township, Somerset County, heading to the southeast on Easton Turnpike, a two-lane undivided road.
+Past this interchange, Easton Turnpike continues to the northwest as CR 614.
 The route heads through predominantly residential areas, eventually forming the border between Raritan to the southwest and Bridgewater Township to the northeast.
-It intersects the northern terminus of County Route 567 (First Avenue) before heading into business areas, where it comes to the modified Somerville Circle, where Route 28 intersects U.S. Route 202 and U.S. Route 206.
-This traffic circle has been modified to allow U.S. Route 202 to pass over and interchange with the circle, while U.S. Route 206 and Route 28 continue through the circle.
-Past the Somerville Circle, Route 28 becomes a 35 mph road named West End Avenue that intersects County Route 644 (Frelinghuysen Avenue) just before entering Somerville.
-Here, the route passes residences and crosses County Route 643 (Mountain Avenue) before coming to an intersection with County Route 626 (Somerset Street).
+It intersects the northern terminus of CR 567 (First Avenue) before heading into business areas, where it comes to the modified Somerville Circle, where Route 28 intersects US 202 and US 206.
+This traffic circle has been modified to allow US 202 to pass over and interchange with the circle, while US 206 and Route 28 continue through the circle.
+Past the Somerville Circle, Route 28 becomes a 35 mph road named West End Avenue that intersects CR 644 (Frelinghuysen Avenue) just before entering Somerville.
+Here, the route passes residences and crosses CR 643 (Mountain Avenue) before coming to an intersection with CR 626 (Somerset Street).
 At this intersection, Route 28 bears to the left and heads east on West Main Street, which proceeds through the business district of downtown Somerville.
 The route becomes East Main Street upon crossing Bridge Street.

-Upon leaving the downtown area, the route turns north onto Gaston Avenue and heads into residential areas again, with County Route 612 continuing east on Main Street.
+Upon leaving the downtown area, the route turns north onto Gaston Avenue and heads into residential areas again, as CR 612 continues east on Main Street.
 At the intersection with Union Avenue, Route 28 turns to the east to follow that road.
 The route continues past residential neighborhoods containing some businesses, briefly forming the border between Bridgewater Township to the north and Somerville to the south before fully entering Bridgewater Township.
-It intersects County Route 633 (Finderne Avenue) before crossing Norfolk Southern's Middle Brook Industrial Track line and County Route 675 (Chimney Rock Road), where Route 28 widens into a four-lane divided highway that heads through industrial and commercial areas.
-The road makes a junction with County Route 685 (Promenade Boulevard) before coming to an interchange with Interstate 287.
+It intersects CR 633 (Finderne Avenue) before crossing Norfolk Southern's Middle Brook Industrial Track line and CR 675 (Chimney Rock Road), where Route 28 widens into a four-lane divided highway that heads through industrial and commercial areas.
+The road makes a junction with CR 685 (Promenade Boulevard) before coming to an interchange with I-287.
 Past this interchange, the route continues into Bound Brook as a two-lane undivided road and heads through business areas.
-In Bound Brook, Route 28 intersects the southern terminus of County Route 525 (Thompson Avenue) and County Route 635 (Vosseller Avenue) before heading into more residential surroundings and crossing County Route 527 (Mountain Avenue).
+In Bound Brook, Route 28 intersects the southern terminus of CR 525 (Thompson Avenue) and CR 635 (Vosseller Avenue) before heading into more residential surroundings and crossing CR 527 (Mountain Avenue).